patrocinio/cloud-private-bootcamp/Day1/icp-installation/nfs-shared-storage-pvs.md

 # Configure a storage class for the NFS shared file system

 - TBD: Need to pull together the details for this.
+See [https://github.com/kubernetes-incubator/external-storage/tree/master/nfs](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs)